x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/recoverable-items-folder/clean-up-deleted-items.md

     Set-Mailbox "Gurinder Singh" -RetentionHoldEnabled $false -RetainDeletedItemsFor 14 -RecoverableItemsQuota unlimited -UseDatabaseQuotaDefaults $true
     ```

-11. Configure the Microsoft Exchange Mailbox Assistants service to start automatically and start it on the Mailbox server by running the following command from a Command Prompt:
+11. Configure the Microsoft Exchange Mailbox Assistants service to start automatically and start it on the Mailbox server by running the following commands:

     ```PowerShell
     Set-Service MSExchangeMailboxAssistants -StartupType Automatic; Start-Service MSExchangeMailboxAssistants